sscp/shellpower/README.md

 Instanteous inputs
 ------------------
 * A 3D model of the array.
 Plain triangle mesh, 3dxml or STL format.
-Dimension should be in mm or m, the +Y axis points upward.
+Dimension should be in mm or m, the +Y axis points upward, and the +Z axis points forward.
 * A texture of the of array.
 Top down view, orthographic projection, no shading, no antialiasing, just black pixels for each cell and white pixels everywhere else.
 * Latitude, longitude, date and time.
 * Solar insolation (square-plate).
 Default: 1000 W/m^2